rebeccajr/color-clock/docs/blog/2025-02-08__back-in-dev.md

 I’ll make sure to share more pictures once it’s wall-mounted.

+*Initially, there was a cable harness that went between the electronics box and the light display.
+This separate harness would allow for easier assembly and hardware debugging if necessary.*

+*Unrelated, but this diagram was generated using DOT, a scripting language used to generate vector images.*

 ## TODO

 So, here are some TODOs that I will continue to pick away at...